ronaldvdmeer/multical402-4-domoticz/README.md

 # multical402-4-domoticz

-This script is developed for domoticz and a Kamstrup Multical 402 (city heating)
+This script is developed for use with domoticz and a Kamstrup Multical 402 (city heating)

 Dependency:
  * Software: linux, python3 and python3-serial